Half the population got left out of history.

 PROTECTING THE LEGACY: AFRICAN AMERICAN WOMEN AND THE VOTE IN TENNESSEE PRIOR TO 1930

-The next Community Meeting for Protecting the Legacy will be at Fort Negley Visitor Center on March 24, 2018 in Nashville from 2:00-4:00 pm.
+The next Community Meeting for Protecting the Legacy will be at the Beck Cultural Exchange Center on October 13, 2018 in Knoxville from 10:00-12:00pm.
 Click here to learn more about the meeting.